ichuang/pyqsp/pyqsp/gadgets2/introductory_readme.md

 a2 = a0.link_assemblage(a1, linking guide)
 ```

-For a `GadgetAssemblage` object with size `a, b`, each element *within* its `s` must contain only integers between `0` and `a - 1` inclusive.
+For a `GadgetAssemblage` object with shape `(a, b)`, each element *within* its `s` must contain only integers between `0` and `a - 1` inclusive.
 Moreover, the overall size of `s` must be of size `b`.
 For the same gadget, its `xi` must have the same length `b`, and each element *within* `xi` must have length *one greater* than the length of the corresponding element in `s`.
 Again, don't stress: these properties are checked programmatically, and will throw verbose errors.

 One more thing: in order for the functional transforms achieved by atomic gadgets to be real (and thus semantically useful), `xi` and `s` for each atomic gadget should satisfy basic symmetries.
 That is, each element of `s` should be symmetric (the same back-to-front), while each element of `xi` should be antisymmetric (it goes to its negation under reversal).

 In special cases, these symmetry constraints can be broken, leading to *atypical atomic gadgets*, but we leave discussion of this to a later section on [additional methods](#additional-attributes-and-methods).

-If a `GadgetAssemblage` comprises only `AtomicGadget` objects, additional functionalities are introduced, chiefly in realizing the resulting composite gadget as a circuit with a QSP-like form.
-Such a circuit, if it can exist, is automatically generated on instantiation of both `AtomicGadget` and `GadgetAssemblage` objects, and can be references through the `sequence` attribute.
+If a `GadgetAssemblage` comprises only `AtomicGadget` objects, additional functionalities are enabled, chiefly the ability to realize the resulting composite gadget as a circuit with a QSP-like form.
+Such a circuit, if it can exist, is automatically generated on instantiation of both `AtomicGadget` and `GadgetAssemblage` objects, and can be referenced through their `sequence` attributes.

 ```python
 # An atomic gadget has its own sequence.